 (2) The term of any option may not exceed ten years from the effective date of the grant.
 From 2011 to 2018, options were granted with a seven-year term.
-In 2019 and 2020, options were granted with a ten-year term.
-The Compensation Committee can always recommend and the Board approve another option term at the time of grant as long as the maximum ten-year expiry date is respected.
+In 2019 and 2020, options were granted with a 10-year term.
+The Compensation Committee can always recommend and the Board approve another option term at the time of grant as long as the maximum 10-year expiry date is respected.

-(3) The value of unexercised in-the-money options is calculated using the closing price of a board lot of common shares of BCE on the Toronto Stock Exchange on December 30, 2022, i.e. \$59.49, less the exercise price of those options.
-Options with exercise price above closing price are considered to be out-of-the-money.
+(3) The value of unexercised in-the-money options is calculated using the closing price of a board lot of common shares of BCE on the Toronto Stock Exchange on December 29, 2023, i.e. \$52.17, less the exercise price of those options.
+Options with an exercise price above closing price are considered to be out-of-the-money.

-(4) The value of the outstanding share units is calculated using the closing price of a board lot of common shares of BCE on the Toronto Stock Exchange on December 30, 2022, i.e. \$59.49, times the number of share units held by the employee in the RSU, PSU, DSU and DSP plans, as applicable, on December 31, 2022, with PSUs vesting at 108% of target.
+(4) The value of the outstanding share units is calculated using the closing price of a board lot of common shares of BCE on the Toronto Stock Exchange on December 29, 2023, i.e. \$52.17, times the number of share units held by the employee in the RSU, PSU, DSU and DSP plans, as applicable, on December 31, 2023, with PSUs vesting at 108% of target.